atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 The owned objects have a “null” state.

-- If constructor function (e.g. `z_open`) fails it sets owned object to null state.
+- If the constructor function (e.g. `z_open`) fails, the owned object will be set to its null state.
-- The `z_drop` releases resources of owned object and sets it to null state to avoid double drop.
-Call of `z_drop` on object in null state is safe and does nothing.
+- The `z_drop` releases the resources of the owned object and sets it to the null state to avoid double drop.
+Calling `z_drop` on an object in a null state is safe and does nothing.

 (TODO) Owned types support move semantics, which will consume the owned object and turn it into a moved object, see next section.

 ### Moved types

 Moved types are obtained when using `z_move` on an owned type object.
 They are consumed on use when passed to relevant functions.
-Any non-constructor function accepting a moved object (i.e. an object passed by owned pointer) becomes responsible for calling drop on it.
-The object is guaranteed to be in the null state upon function return, even if it fails.
+Any non-constructor function accepting a moved object (i.e. an object passed by an owned pointer) becomes responsible for calling drop on it.
+The object is guaranteed to be in the null state when the function returns, even if it fails.

 ### Loaned types